Compare

 Why does Mem0's independent LongMemEval differ from their self-reported 93.4%?

 Community replication of Mem0's LongMemEval has consistently landed near 49% rather than 93.4%.
 The gap appears to come from how the original benchmark configured the retriever and judge.
-We're publishing Mnemix's full LongMemEval methodology and harness in May 2026 specifically so this kind of gap doesn't happen with our numbers.
+When Mnemix publishes its own LongMemEval result, the full methodology and harness ship with it — so independent replication is one command away.

 Is Mnemix really the only voice-native option?